2021 French Grand Prix: Background

 The 5.842 km circuit had been recently resurfaced and has fifteen corners, some of which had been reprofiled since the 2019 French Grand Prix.
 Changes were also made to the pit lane entrance.
 There were two drag reduction system zones; one located on the start-finish straight and the other between the seventh and eighth turns, on the first half of the Mistral Straight.
 The track is lined with large paved run-off areas.
+The fast middle sector followed by the curvaceous final sector means tyres can wear out quickly at Le Castellet, particularly in hot weather.
 The FIA Formula Three Championship and the Renault Clio Cup held support races during the weekend.

 Sole Formula One tyre supplier Pirelli brought the middle range of compounds in terms of hardness (the "hard" C2, "medium" C3, and "soft" C4) with the smooth tarmac at the circuit not expected to excessively wear the tyres.
 Following high-speed tyre failures for both Lance Stroll and Max Verstappen at the 2021 Azerbaijan Grand Prix two weeks earlier, questions had been put to Pirelli about the safety of their tyres.
 Pirelli's investigation into the incidents concluded that neither they nor debris on the track were responsible for the failures; rather, they concluded that "the running condition of the tyre" was to blame.
 The FIA, the sport's governing body, instituted new protocols for checking tyres to ensure that similar incidents would not happen again.
 The intention was to stop teams from running tyres at below the prescribed minimum pressure, which had been raised by 2 psi.
 New scrutineering tests would also be introduced checking the flexibility of the rear wings of cars.